Kasramossayebi/kasrasite/_pages/about.md

 I'm Kasra Mossayebi, a second year undergraduate student doing mathematics at the University of Toronto.
 I'm interested in category theory, algebraic tools, and mathematical physics.
 This summer, I'm a visiting student at Northeastern University working on research.

-My current works started with the [following work](https://arxiv.org/abs/1901.02011) by Tom Mainero.
+My current research started with the [following work](https://arxiv.org/abs/1901.02011) by Tom Mainero.
 I was a coauthor on a [paper](https://arxiv.org/abs/2410.12529) that was able to show that there exists a parallel between the entanglement complexes of Mainero and Hodge theory on manifolds.
 Currently, I, along with Christian Ferko and Gregor Sanfey, are attempting to use the tools of higher algebra including $A_\infty$ algebras to extract new invariants to characterize multipartite entanglement.

+Currently, I'm aiming to learn more about homological mirror symmetry because of its intersection with various fields I already find interesting.

 If you want to talk about anything related(or unrelated), feel free to contact me at my school email: kasra.mossayebi@mail.utoronto.ca